Todd-Kridel/TK-E-Commerce-Server/README.md

 5. Create some new records.

-The following picture shows the console-based appearance of the Employee Database Manager application:
+The following picture shows the console-based appearance of the E-Commerce application:

 ![an example view of the appearance of the E-Commerce Server application](./Challenge_13_Mockup.jpg)